-September: it’s a heady mix of the crisp autumn air and back to school stationery.
+September: it’s a heady mix of the crisp autumn air and back-to-school stationery.
 For many IT and security teams in the education sector, it’s the beginning of a nine-month-long cyber nightmare where staff and students lay waste to a summer of careful cybersecurity planning.

 A target-rich classroom

 But of course, it’s not just about the users – public sector IT teams remain stretched with limited budgets and resources, trying to manage expanding lists of security measures and protocols, now with the added task of educating their entire user base about basic IT security.
-The holy trinity of of IT security from just little over a decade ago – anti-malware, anti-spam and patch management – no longer cuts the mustard.
-Today, it’s also about managing risk, detecting vulnerabilities, penetration testing, and the straw on the camel’s back?…GDPR.
+The holy trinity of IT security from just a little over a decade ago – anti-malware, anti-spam, and patch management – no longer cuts the mustard.
+Today, it’s also about managing risk, detecting vulnerabilities, penetration testing, and GDPR.

-A recent survey by digital infrastructure and services provider for the education sector, Jisc, highlighted how the top cybersecurity risk for universities and colleges was accidental breaches.
+A survey by digital infrastructure and services provider for the education sector, Jisc, highlighted how the top cybersecurity risk for universities and colleges was accidental breaches.
 These breaches come in the form of social engineering and phishing attacks – a type of attack that relies on a lack of awareness and human error.
 It’s no longer about a user relying on a clever algorithm to detect a threat, it’s time for the user to switch on their threat radar.
 So, how can a small team, or single IT manager solve this risk?

 A for effort

 Basic security awareness training is needed from day one – users need to know how not to fall foul of an opportunistic hacker or scammer.
 One of the most common ways to infiltrate a system is to fool staff and students – it’s as simple as sending emails purporting to come from the admin or finance team looking to get payment for school lunches or more seriously, rent for accommodation or a demand for payment of fees.
-Recognising rogue senders is one thing, but how can users be blamed for handing over payment details to a legitimate looking sender?
+Recognizing rogue senders is one thing, but how can users be blamed for handing over payment details to a legitimate-looking sender?

-And this is where there has to be an interplay between technology solutions and user insight – a spoofed email is almost impossible to detect by a user, and institutions need to have adequate defences in place to block illegitimate mail so the user never stumbles over it.
+And this is where there has to be an interplay between technology solutions and user insight – a spoofed email is almost impossible to detect by a user, and institutions need to have adequate defenses in place to block illegitimate mail so the user never stumbles over it.